GamesCreed

 Returnal, PlayStation 5, Review, Gameplay, Housemarque, GamesCreed

 Returnal can be a fiercely troublesome experience, with runs frequently finishing off with the main biome.
-That is because it doesn’t compel players forward as much as some other roguelikes do, permitting them to backtrack and investigate the guide to discover all the more gears.
+That is because it doesn’t compel players forward as much as some other roguelikes do, permitting them to backtrack and investigate the guide to discover more gear.

 Returnal, PlayStation 5, Review, Gameplay, Housemarque, GamesCreed

 Malignancy is a kind of curse that players get from specific things.
-Everything with Malignancy is set apart, with players compelled to pick whether it merits risking the negative consequences by getting the item.
-Malignancy has a variety of drawbacks, going from raising the cooldown timer for alt-fire modes to adding damage.
+Everything with Malignancy is set apart, with players compelled to choose whether it merits risking the negative consequences by getting the item.
+Malignancy has a variety of drawbacks, ranging from raising the cooldown timer for alt-fire modes to adding damage.

 To fix Malignancy, players need to finish small challenges, which adds a fascinating layer to each run.
-Parasites work correspondingly yet have a much clearer money-saving advantage tradeoff with regard to their utilization, with their effects being marked before a player gets them.
+Parasites work correspondingly yet have a much clearer money-saving advantage tradeoff regarding their utilization, with their effects being marked before a player gets them.

 Returnal, PlayStation 5, Review, Gameplay, Housemarque, GamesCreed